Chadster766/McWRT/README.md

 McWRT
 =====
-Unless you have a USB to TTL cable Attitude Adjustment Release AAv1.0.8 should be used.
+Unless you have a USB to TTL cable McWRT Release V2.0 should be used.
 ===

 ###An OpenWRT project for the Linksys WRT1900AC V1 router.
 With the release of the Marvell supported wireless driver and the successful stimulation of OpenWRT development for the WRT1900AC.
 McWRT has served it's purpose and will still be available for download.
 Merge requests will be evaluated for inclusion if and when the occur.